du82/unfathoming/content/archive/2024/tractor-stocks.md

 tags:
   - ai
 ---
-{% callout "info", "The point is, those with AI have a significant advantage over those without AI." %}
+{% callout "warning", "This post is in progress" %}

 Here's a practical example.
 You are paid to do research and write 5 reports every day.
 It doesn't matter how you spend your time, you are paid only if you turn in each of the reports at the end of the day.